BenjaminVierstraete2/Facial_Recognition_dogdoor/README.md

 The objective of this project is to demonstrate the feasibility of automating a dog door by using dog recognition technology to determine which dog is outside and if it is permitted to enter.

+The project was realized using a Raspberry Pi model 3b+ using a camera module v2.

 ## Introducing test subjects

 <p align="center">